 Qatar is a relatively conservative country – but extremely welcoming.
 Hospitality is a cornerstone of local culture and everybody will be welcome in Qatar during the FIFA World Cup 2022™

 People can generally wear their clothing of choice.
-Visitors are expected to cover their shoulders and knees when visiting public places like museums and other government buildings.
-Swimwear is allowed at hotel beaches and pools.
-Fans attending matches should note that the removal of shirts in the stadium is not permitted.
+Shoulders and knees should be covered when visiting public places like museums and other government buildings.
+Swimwear is commonly worn at hotel beaches and pools.

 Public displays of affection

 Public displays of affection are not part of local culture, but making new friends and celebrating together are.

 When taking pictures, common courtesy should be exercised and fans are advised to ask permission before photographing/filming members of the public.

 Qatar has an optional tipping culture.
 It is common to carry cash to provide a discretionary tip for services such as hospitality.

 The first day of the week is Sunday and the weekend is Friday and Saturday.

 Friday is Holy Day in Qatar and access to services is limited.
 Banks and other services usually close in the morning before reopening after midday.
 Some supermarkets and pharmacies will be open 24/7.